- This event has passed.

 Community-Based Participatory Research and the Roles of Power, Trust, and Culture

-- Understand CBPR within the scope of community engaged research
+- Define CBPR within the scope of community engaged research

 - Identify where community participation occurs in the research and evaluation process

-- Describe how power dynamics presents in partnership with community members
+- Describe how power dynamics occur in partnerships with community members

 - Evaluate trust development characteristics for community-academic partnerships